 The fact that my emerging interest in Human Factors/Ergonomics and design (see here) coincided to a large degree with me having to spend a lot of time in toilets due to colitis (see here), has meant I’ve developed a, some would say “unhealthy”,

 obsession fascination interest in the way toilets and bathrooms are designed.
 It basically means that every time I go into a toilet or a bathroom, I’m paying more attention to what’s around me than I used to.
-This will include observing things such as taps, sinks, doors, locks, signage, layout (pretty much everything really!), and thinking about the potential impacts, both positive and negative, that these artefacts, that are “99% invisible“, have on aspects of life such as personal hygiene, public health, privacy, accessibility, usability, aesthetics and so on.
+This will include observing things such as taps, sinks, doors, locks, signage, layout (pretty much everything really!), and thinking about the potential impacts, both positive and negative, that these “99% invisible” features have on aspects of life such as personal hygiene, public health, privacy, accessibility, usability, aesthetics and so on.

 This post outlines my medical history organised by system, since being diagnosed with advanced melanoma in October 2013.
 To see my medical history organised chronologically, see this post here.
 It remains a work in progress as new issues arise, and as I go back through my records and find things I’d overlooked.

 This is where I’ll be picking my way through all the dirty #DudScrubs laundry.
 Tighten those side-ties, because there’s a lot to get through!

 For an explanation of what #DudScrubs is all about, read my more detailed post on it here.

 Below I’ve started organising the various tweets into different categories to make them easier to find, and because different aspects may be of more interest or importance to different people.
 But I think it is the overall picture that makes the case for change so compelling, and that hospitals need to sit up, take notice, and start asking their staff what they can do to make their scrub provisioning system more fit-for-purpose.
 Continue reading “Sorting the #DudScrubs Laundry”